Alan Page: Personal life, community work and other activities

 The Pages, instigated by Diane Page, also created the Diane and Alan Page Collection, an extensive collection of Americana and Jim Crow-related memorabilia.
-In 2012 Page appeared in a Minnesota-filmed episode of PBS's Antiques Roadshow with an 1865 banner commemorating Abraham Lincoln.
-In 2018 the banner and select items from the Diane and Alan Page Collection were exhibited at the Minneapolis Central Library in an exhibit called 'Testify', which coincided with Super Bowl LII in Minneapolis.
+In 2012, Page appeared in a Minnesota-filmed episode of PBS' Antiques Roadshow with an 1865 banner commemorating Abraham Lincoln.
+In 2018, the banner and select items from the Diane and Alan Page Collection were exhibited at the Minneapolis Central Library in an exhibit called 'Testify', which coincided with Super Bowl LII in Minneapolis.
 The Testify exhibit, directed and produced by Georgi Page, returned to the library in 2023 with additional Testify photographic displays appearing throughout the state at various regional libraries.

 In June 2017, after a campaign initiated by students at Alexander Ramsey Middle School in Minneapolis, the school's name was changed to Justice Page Middle School.

-In 2018, Page contributed $1,000 to Democrat Dean Phillips, who beat Republican US Representative Erik Paulsen to win Minnesota's Third Congressional District seat.
+In 2018, Page contributed $1,000 to Democrat Dean Phillips, who beat Republican U.S. Representative Erik Paulsen to win Minnesota's Third Congressional District seat.

 In November 2018, President Donald Trump awarded Page the Presidential Medal of Freedom.

 In January 2020, Page and Neel Kashkari proposed amending a portion of the Minnesota State Constitution to read, "All children have a fundamental right to a quality education that fully prepares them with the skills necessary for participation in the economy, our democracy, and society, as measured against uniform achievement standards set forth by the state.
 It is a paramount duty of the state to ensure quality public schools that fulfill this fundamental right."

-On October 30, 2020, the North St. Paul/Maplewood/Oakdale School District (ISD 622) announced a new elementary school to be built at 2410 Holloway Avenue in Maplewood will be named Justice Alan Page Elementary School, scheduled to open in September 2022.
+On October 30, 2020, the North St. Paul/Maplewood/Oakdale School District (ISD 622) announced a new elementary school to be built at 2410 Holloway Avenue in Maplewood will be named Justice Alan Page Elementary School.
+It opened in September 2022.